 Tuition costs in Japan are quite low, especially when compared to those in the United States.
-In the United States, “in-state” students pay at least $10,000 a year in tuition, while “out of state” and foreign students pay significantly more.
+In the United States, “in-state” students pay at least $10,000 a year in tuition, while “out-of-state” and foreign students pay significantly more.
 Japanese public institutions charge 535,800 yen ($6,500) in tuition.

-The most vital element of estimating the cost of studying in Japan is the tuition fee which can vary as per your chosen program and university.
+The most vital element in estimating the cost of studying in Japan is the tuition fee which can vary as per your chosen program and university.
 To help you consider the tuition fees for the different universities in Japan, we have divided them into the following:

 - National Universities (Akita University, Fukushima University, Kyoto Institute of Technology, Nagasaki University, etc.)